mvitor/k8s-service-mesh/k8s-gateway-api-vbeta/README.md

 ## 1 -  Build Golang APIs to route traffic

-This step is where we're actually leveraging the Gateway API functionalities.
+This step is when we're actually leveraging the Gateway API functionalities.
 We're creating the Gateway API and the HTTP Routes in different ways.

 ###  Create Hi and Hello Golang APIs